michaelSkaro/sparce/README.md

 ### Descritption of variables
   - X = The descriptive variables measuring features of the target variable y.
-X should be in long format as standard.
+X should be in wide format as standard.
 Where variables are columns and instances are rows.
   - y = The target variable.
 This variable is expected to be a numpy array of length = len(X['A_column']).
 The y variable should be encoded using the sklearn OHE encoding or ordinally encoded.
   - nFeatures = Top n features toreturn for the selection algorithms.
 The objetive of this parameter is to limit the recursive feature selection from running indefinitely.
   - nJobs = compute resources to dedicate to the job at hand.
 RFE is slow, be prepared to get a cup of coffee.
 This can be shut off if the user wishes.